 What is a Bail Bond?

 A bail bond is a contract between the court, the defendant, and a bail bond company.
 The bail bond company agrees to pay the full bail amount to the court if the defendant fails to appear for their scheduled court appearances.
-In return, the defendant pays the bail bond company a non-refundable fee (usually 10% of the bail amount).
+In return, the defendant pays the bail bond company like Didn't Do It Bail Bonds a non-refundable fee (usually 10% of the bail amount).

 The bail bond company is then responsible for making sure the defendant appears in court.
 If the defendant does not show up, the bail bond company will be required to pay the full bail amount to the court.